Decision Guide

 Our take

-The wrong question is fractional or full-time.
+The wrong question is interim or permanent.
 The right question is what stage your business is at and what level of leadership it can absorb.
-Most SMEs in the £2m to £15m band are better served by a fractional CRO who installs the operating model, then runs a permanent search behind that as revenue scales.
-Hiring a full-time CRO too early is one of the most expensive mistakes a founder-led business makes.
+Many smaller and transitioning intralogistics vendors are better served by an interim commercial leader who installs the operating model, then run a permanent search behind that as the business scales.
+Hiring a permanent senior leader too early is one of the most expensive mistakes a vendor business makes.

 FAQs

 Sometimes, but it is the exception.
-A fractional CRO usually wants the portfolio model and is not looking for a single full-time seat.
-The more common path is a fractional CRO who installs the operating model then helps run the search for the permanent successor.
+An interim leader is often committed to a portfolio model rather than a single permanent seat.
+The more common path is an interim leader who installs the operating model, then helps run the search for the permanent successor.

 Against the engagement scope.
-Typical measures: forecast accuracy, pipeline coverage, quota attainment trend, time-to-productivity for new hires, and the quality of the permanent commercial team you are left with at the end of the engagement.
+Typical measures: forecast accuracy, pipeline coverage, win-rate trend, the time it takes new hires to become productive, and the quality of the permanent commercial team you are left with at the end of the engagement.

 Related Evara services